 Once your berries are harvested and you have determined their use, time to process.
 As stated, they can easily be frozen for future use or processed immediately.

 They can be made into jams, jellies, pies, wine, or syrup and tinctures.
-I have my grandmother’s handwritten recipe for wine from the early 1900s that I want to try making, maybe next season!
+I have my grandmother’s handwritten recipe for wine from the early 1900’s that I want to try making, maybe next season!

-WHY ELDERBERRY TINCTURE
+WHY ELDERBERRY TINCTURES

-As stated, it lasts.
+- As stated, it lasts.
 It lasts a long time without worry.

-It’s easy!
+- It’s easy!
 Making tinctures is one of the easiest processes for herbal remedies that I do.

-I find that tinctures also seem to be more efficacious for me.
+- I find that tinctures also seem to be more efficacious for me.
 As the tincture is taken under the tongue, it’s medicine enters the bloodstream quicker than having to digest it.
 If taking it under the tongue is too intense, it can be diluted with a bit of water and ingested.

-The tincture (about 1 Tbl) along with local honey (about 1 Tbl) makes a wonderfully powerful prevention and soothes the throat.
+- The tincture (about 1 Tbl) along with local honey (about 1 Tbl) makes a wonderfully powerful prevention and soothes the throat.
 Simply mix together and take a teaspoon as needed throughout your day.

 HOW TO MAKE ELDERBERRY TINCTURE